Data encryption for bank management system

 DOI:

-data encryption, bank management, database, ERAbstract
+data encryption, bank management, database, ER

 Data breaches are perhaps the single most significant risk that banks face today.
 In the financial industry.
 Aside from the direct costs involved in these breaches, like lost funds, increased insurance expenses and fines, and penalties, institutions also must contend with the indirect costs.
 Loss of reputation and consumer trust are not easy to quantitatively measure, but it’s guaranteed the price is very high.